agiliq/building-multi-tenant-applications-with-django/source/introduction.rst

 The structure of this book
 ++++++++++++++++++++++++++++

 In this book we will take a single tenant application and re-architect it to be a multi tenant application.
-We will use the Django polls app as our base.
+We will use a slightly modified Django polls app as our base.

-There are multiple approached for multi tenancy.
+There are multiple approaches for multi tenancy.
 We will look at the four most common ones.

 The various approached to multi tenancy